 As an undergraduate at Washington State University, Eva participated in TRIO Student Support Services and was selected to join the McNair Achievement Program.
 She graduated with an Honors BA in English, focused on Multicultural Literature and Pedagogy.
 She completed graduate studies at Saint Louis University in the American Studies program.

-Monique Taylor brings five years of experience supporting the goals of students from diverse communities and socio-economic backgrounds.
+Monique Taylor brings over five years of experience supporting the goals of students from diverse communities and socio-economic backgrounds.
 Her background includes professional experience in both non-profit and higher education settings.
 She is skilled in coaching, leadership, program management, assessment, and marketing.
 In her most recent role as Program Manager for the Service Board, she spearheaded the adoption of a virtual programming model and oversaw three experiential education programs for young people from marginalized communities in King County.
-After completing a graduate internship with IAS, she excitedly returned to the team as a full-time advisor.
+After completing a graduate internship with IAS, she excitedly returned to the team in a full-time role.
 She loves the UWB community and is an advocate for interdisciplinary and experiential learning.
-As an advisor, Monique’s main priority is student success, and she approaches her practice by proactively meeting students where they are to provide support that suits their unique needs and learning styles.
-Monique earned a B.A.in Advertising from the University of San Francisco and is completing her M.Ed in Student Development Administration at Seattle University.
+Monique earned a B.A.in Advertising from the University of San Francisco and completed her M.Ed in Student Development Administration at Seattle University.
 She is a Seattle native and Beyoncé enthusiast who enjoys checking out new restaurants, going to the movies, playing with her dog, and, of course, listening to Beyoncé.

 Nhi Tran joined IAS as an Academic Advisor.
 Her hope is to create an atmosphere that encourages intellectual and creative growth, celebrates cultural diversity, and inspires academic success so that students have opportunities to develop intercultural, interpersonal, and leadership skills that prepare them to have a positive impact at UW Bothell and beyond.
 Prior to joining the IAS team, Nhi worked as a Residential Education Director at Washington State University for four years where her responsibilities included supervision, crisis response, academic interventions, student conduct, and community development of residence halls.
 Nhi also brings extensive experience in programming, assessment, instruction, and curriculum design.
 She obtained a B.A. in Government and a B.S. in Communication Studies in Human Relations from The University of Texas at Austin and a Masters in Educational Leadership and Policy Studies with a concentration in Higher Education Administration at the University of Texas at San Antonio.
 Nhi is an avid Pokémon Go player, Escape Room enthusiast, has two Corgis named Oliver and Ellie, and is powered by Boba Tea!